 By the turn of the century the study of animal behaviour had become widespread, and experimental animal psychology was growing rapidly.
 Edward Thorndike (1874-1949) - one of the most important figures in the development of animal psychology - is credited with introducing the experimental investigation of animal behaviour.
-To study 'animal intelligence', he put cats in a cage, placed food outside the cage door and timed how long it took the cat to learn how to escape.
+To study 'animal intelligence', he put cats in a law of effect articulates two central experimental findings: 1) any act that produces satisfaction is more likely to recur; and 2) any act that produces discomfort is less likely to recur